NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 Note that C++'s general forbearance of aliasing with the same type prevents `data4a` from being a genuine case of aliasing.
 Even though `holder` is an empty class, `data4a` isn't standard layout because the base class is the same type as the first NSDM.
 So the standard requires that the base class and the first member have different addresses.
 Thus, the two zero sized members of each cannot alias.
 So this is a false positive.

+## Lambdas

+We can also allow lambdas to take advantage of zero sized subobjects by having them implicitly declare all member variables as `zero_sized(auto)`.
+Lambdas with all zero sized members would still not be eligible for implicit conversion to function pointers.

 # Design rationale

 A number of restrictions on the use of zero sized subobjects come from implementation restrictions or the needs of basic C++ assumptions about types.
 This section goes into detail about some of the rationales for the design decisions, as well as alternatives that were discarded.

 ## Memory locations

-C++'s object model already permits the concept of zero sized subobjects ([intro.object]/5-6).
+C++'s object model already permits the concept of zero sized subobjects ([intro.object]/7-8).
 At present, these are only applied to base classes ([class]/4), and only *required* under standard layout rules ([class]/7).
 Such zero sized subobjects are permitted to have the same address as their containing object.

 We simply want to piggy-back off of these rules.
-However, this my cause problems with strict aliasing rules, as we would have two unrelated types which have the same address (two of the same type with the same address is covered under the [unique identity rule](#identity)).
+However, this may cause problems with strict aliasing rules, as we would have two unrelated types which have the same address (two of the same type with the same address is covered under the [unique identity rule](#identity)).

 So we might need an alteration to [basic.lval]/10 to permit zero sized subobjects to work.
 It would be an added exemption to the list of exemptions there.